ssudholt/phocnet/README.md

 - LMDB/Python LMDB Bindings

 ## Usage
-You can either embed this code in your project and call the class from there or use the experiment script `experiments/phocnet_experiment.py`.
+You can either embed this code in your project and call the classes from there or use the experiment script under `experiments/phocnet_experiment.py`.
-Usage information are provided through
+Usage information is provided through
 ```
 python phocnet_experiment.py
 ```